ku-dml/mol-infer/HPS/Module_2/Constructing_Prediction_Functions/README.md

 ## Conctructing Prediction Functions

-The folder contains the codes used to construct the prediction functions between the given desctiptor file of the whole data set ('SINGLE_xxx') or the two subsets ('SEP_xxx').
+This folder contains the codes used to construct the prediction functions between the given desctiptor file of the whole data set ('SINGLE_xxx') or the two subsets ('SEP_xxx').

 In both cases, we conduct the experiment in two stages, namely:
 - the preliminary experiment ('xxx_pre') to specify the hyperparameters, and